News & Events

 This exhibition demonstrates how we each react to the elements of living, through our own unique perspective.
 Whether the work of art depicts representational aspects, like the grand Canadian landscapes; or a more emotional reaction made visible by an abstract painting, all the work in this group is representative of the unique, colourful, and contemporary vibe that is The Art District Gallery.

 Homer Watson House & Gallery strives to provide outstanding artistic education to children while supporting local artists in our community.
-This year, the Gallery continues to do this by hosting the Summer Colours Children’s Art Exhibition.
+This year, the Gallery continues to do this by hosting the Summer Colours Children’s Art Exhibition: Imagination Island.
 We will be exhibiting works by the students attending Homer Watson House & Gallery’s 2018 summer camps.
 Campers will be given the opportunity to exhibit their newly developed skills by submitting artwork to be showcased throughout the Gallery.